Last updated:

 Sensor data flows through multiple layers before reaching ML models:

-OPC-UA (Open Platform Communications Unified Architecture) is the dominant communication standard for industrial IoT, enabling equipment from different manufacturers and generations to communicate with AI systems through a standardised interface.
-Any serious Industry 4.0 implementation should be built around OPC-UA for data acquisition from equipment, rather than proprietary protocols that create lock-in and integration complexity.
+OPC-UA (Open Platform Communications Unified Architecture) is the dominant communication standard for industrial IoT.
+It enables equipment from different manufacturers and generations to communicate with AI systems through a standardised interface.
+Any serious Industry 4.0 implementation should be built around OPC-UA for data acquisition from equipment.
+Avoid proprietary protocols that create lock-in and integration complexity.
 Most modern PLCs (Siemens S7-1500, Allen Bradley ControlLogix, Beckhoff) support OPC-UA natively; older equipment may require gateways.

-One of the most important architectural decisions in manufacturing AI is where computation happens — at the edge (on-site, close to the data source) or in the cloud (remote data centres).
+One of the most important architectural decisions in manufacturing AI is where computation happens.
+It runs either at the edge (on-site, close to the data source) or in the cloud (remote data centres).
 The answer is almost always both, in a hybrid architecture optimised for the latency and bandwidth requirements of different tasks.

 | Use Case | Where to Run | Why |